bnadlerjr/lightrail/README.md

 - [x] message persistence for published messages
 - [x] setup script should create DB and run migrations (both envs)
 - [x] message persistence for consumed messages
+- [x] figure out how auto-generated docs work (also saw references in some places about executable docs)